france-connect/data-provider-example/README.md

 Note that the previous installation use a local mock of FranceConnect integration server.

-If you are to use this app alongside the [service provider example](https://github.com/france-connect/identity-providers-examples/blob/master/NodeJSES6/data/database.csv), you must set `"useFcMock": false,` in config/config.json then relaunch the server.
+If you are to use this app alongside the [service provider example](https://github.com/france-connect/identity-provider-example), run the server with `USE_FC_MOCK=false npm start`.

 By doing this you will tell the app to remotely verify the tokens against the actual FranceConnect integration server.